28 Apr Basement Air Purifiers That Work

 Unlike almost every other prefilter I’ve seen, the MultiGas’ prefilter is a HyperHEPA filter and offers a large surface area.
 It has a surface area of up to 3.0 meter squared.
 And if you want your prefilter to last longer, vacuum the dirt off from time to time.
 In addition, you can boost its longevity by coupling it with an extra prefilter, preferably IQAir’s PF40.

 When it comes to getting rid of VOCs and other gaseous pollutants, the GC MultiGas wins hands down.
 It uses a 12-lbs filter media made of highly adsorbent activated carbon impregnated with alumina.

 Most comparable purifiers rely on a low-quality coconut-based carbon filter to do the job.
 That’s why they don’t come anywhere close to this unit’s performance.
 I recommend the MultiGas for getting rid of all kinds of smoke including tobacco, MJ, and wildfire smoke.
 It’s also among the very best air purifiers I’ve seen for VOCs and fumes.

 With this device, you’ll start waking up feeling refreshed, energized, and clearheaded every morning.
 In addition, your allergy and asthma symptoms should improve dramatically.
 At least, they should when you’re indoors.

 The HealthPro Plus removes odors, too.
 It’s just that it’s not as good as the MultiGas in that respect.
 However, it tackles particulates better.
-While the GC MultiGas removes 99% of 0.003-micron particles, the HealthPro eliminates up to 99.97%.
+While the GC MultiGas removes 99% of 0.003-micron particles, the HealthPro enables you to get rid of up to 99.97%.
 Not a huge difference, though, but still a difference.